 Since inception, we have incurred losses and negative cash flows from operating activities.
 We do not expect to generate positive cash flows from operating activities until such time, if at all, that we complete the development process of our products, including regulatory approvals, and thereafter achieve substantial acceptance in the marketplace for our products.
-We incurred a net loss of \$5,020,383 for the fiscal year ended June 30, 2018 and a net loss of \$2,569,399 for the six months ended December 31, 2018.
-At December 31, 2018, we had an accumulated deficit of \$3,690,661, negative working capital of \$3,690,661, current liabilities of \$5,715,354 (of which \$5,277,056 are convertible notes issued by our 98%-owned subsidiary GBS Pty Ltd that will convert to common stock upon the closing of this offering), and cash of \$15,475.
+We incurred a net loss of \$5,020,383 for the fiscal year ended June 30, 2018 and a net loss of \$4,209,316 for the nine months ended March 31, 2019.
+At March 31, 2019, we had an accumulated deficit of \$9,486,568, negative working capital of \$3,944,821, current liabilities of \$6,016,622 (of \$5,277,056 is the aggregate outstanding principal amount of convertible notes issued by our 98%-owned subsidiary GBS Pty Ltd that will convert to common stock upon the closing of this offering), and cash of \$78,579.
 These factors may raise doubt about our ability to continue as a going concern.
 Our consolidated financial statements have been prepared on a going concern basis which contemplates the realization of assets and satisfaction of liabilities and commitments in the normal course of business.
 If we become unable to continue as a going concern, we may have to liquidate our assets and the values we receive for our assets in liquidation or dissolution could be significantly lower than the values reflected in our consolidated financial statements.
-See Note 1 to our consolidated financial statements for the fiscal year ended June 30, 2018 and Note 1 to our consolidated financial statements for the six months ended December 31, 2018 included elsewhere in this prospectus.
+Should we encounter a scenario whereby sufficient capital is not available, the two shareholders of our controlling stockholder have committed to provide sufficient financial assistance to us as and when it is needed for us to continue our operations until May 2020.
+See Note 1 to our consolidated financial statements for the fiscal year ended June 30, 2018 and Note 1 to our consolidated financial statements for the nine months ended March 31, 2019 included elsewhere in this prospectus.